 Experiential Education: Internships and Externships

 Experiential Education in Business Career Services starts with exposing students to professional business opportunities outside of the classroom.
+Amid Covid-19, there are still opportunities for remote and virtual experiences.
 The aim of these experiences is to help students create and clarify career goals, discover or confirm passions, and prepare them for the ultimate transition from student to working professional.

 The ways we support Experiential Education vary, and can accommodate a range of students' time and levels of commitment.
 There are currently three ways in which students can engaged in Experiential Education:

 Similar to "job shadowing," students can work closely with individuals within organizations to observe anything from specific roles to the operations of a business unit.
-Externships can take place over one day, or extend over weeks and even months.
+Virtual externships can take place over one day, or extend over weeks and even months.

 What is an externship?